webknit/Base/README.md

 ===============

 Base is a front-end HTML5 template that I use at the start of the majority of my projects.
-As with many development things these days, it's subjective.
-But it works for me!
+As with many development things these days, it's subjective - but it works for me!

 Gulp - Start Guide